Last updated on 25 Feb 2023

 These cookies may be set by third-party websites and do things like measure how you view YouTube videos that are on exmoc.com.

 2.3 Cookies that remember your settings

-These cookies do things like remember your preferences and the choices you make to personalise your experience of using the site.
+These cookies do things like remember your preferences and choices to personalise your experience using the site.

 2.4 Strictly necessary cookies

-These essential cookies do things like remember your progress through a form (for example, a purchase exmoc coin).
+These essential cookies include remembering your progress through a form (for example, a purchase exmoc coin).
 They always need to be on.

 3. Purposes and legal basis for using your data

-3.1 Where you have requested that we provide a specific product or service to you, or you otherwise make use of those products or services, we will process your data to perform our contract with you and provide that product or service.
+3.1 Where you have requested that we provide a specific product or service to you or you otherwise use those products or services, we will process your data to perform our contract with you and provide that product or service.

 3.2 We also use the personal data we hold about you to pursue our legitimate interests in providing and marketing our products and services to you, improving our website, services, and interactions with you and other users of our products and services in the following ways: